LinShi11/csci-476-594-spring2021-private/lab03/README.md

 gdb-peda$ p/d 0xffffcb58 - 0xffffcab0
 $3 = 168
 ```
 I used to gdb to get the offset and ebp value that I will be using for my ret.
 Then I modified my exploit code.
 First, I changed the shellcode to the appropriate version.
 Then I changed the start because of the reason I talked about above.
 Lastly, I modified offset and ret according to gdb information.
 However, this time, I tried to fill the most of the NOPs with the correct some return address.
 Since I discovered in my previous tests that the 32-bit version and 100 buffer space is pretty lenient.
-On top of that, we know that the buffer size is between 100 and 200, so I decided to set a for loop with size 25 that iterate through while adding 4 each time to cover the memory alignment.
-Also, I included 200 to ensure that it will not cause any error, I found through my experient, at least with 32-bit versions, that if you do not surpass your offset number, you will like get either segmentation error or illegal instruction.
+On top of that, we know that the buffer size is between 100 and 200, so I decided to set a for loop with size 25 that iterate through while adding 4 to delta each time to cover the memory alignment.
+Thus, I was able to do a buffer overflow without "knowing" the buffer size.
 ```
 ...
 shellcode = (